compose-generator/compose-generator/predefined-services/frontend/drupal/README.md

 ## Drupal
-Drupal is a free and open-source content managment system (CMS) written in PHP.
+Drupal is a free and open-source content management system (CMS) written in PHP.
 It can be used for blogs or personal websites.

 ### Setup
 Ghost is considered as frontend service and can therefore be found in frontends collection, when generating the compose configuration with Compose Generator.